-- Overall there was a decrease in road fatality rates for all Australian capital cities and rest of state areas.
-However, regions outside capital cities still have higher rates of road fatalities compared to capital city areas. - The largest declines in road fatality rates between 2012 and 2016 were in the Northern Territory (down 2.5 fatalities per 100,000 people), Greater Darwin (down 2.4 fatalities per 100,000 people), and the Rest of Queensland (down 2.2 fatalities per 100,000 people). - Increases in the rate of road fatalities between 2012 and 2016 were reported in Greater Hobart (up 3.0 fatalities per 100,000 people), Tasmania (up 1.0 fatalities per 100,000 people) and Greater Brisbane (up 0.5 fatalities per 100,000 people).
+- Overall, there was a collective decrease in road fatality rates for Australian capital cities and rest of state areas.
+However, regions outside capital cities still have higher rates of road fatalities compared to capital city areas. - In 2016, the highest rate of road fatalities recorded across the capital cities and rest of state areas occurred in the rest of Northern Territory with 31.1 fatalities per 100,000 people, while the lowest rate recorded was in Greater Sydney at 2.5 fatalities per 100,000 people. - The largest decline in road fatality rates between 2012 and 2016 was in the Northern Territory (down 2.5 fatalities per 100,000 people).
+Other large declines occurred in the rest of Queensland (down 2.2 fatalities per 100,000 people), and Greater Perth (down 1.2 fatalities per 100,000 people). - The highest increases in road fatality rates between 2012 and 2016 were reported in Greater Hobart (up 3.0 fatalities per 100,000 people, which is reflected in the state's increase) and Greater Brisbane (up 0.5 fatalities per 100,000 people).